Greg Louganis: Acting

 Louganis had been a theater major in college, and in the late 1980s and 1990s, he appeared in a number of movies, including Touch Me in 1997.

 In 1993, he played the role of Darius in an Off-Broadway production of the play Jeffrey.
 In 1995, he starred for six weeks in the Off-Broadway production of Dan Butler's one man-show about gay life, The Only Thing Worse You Could Have Told Me, taking over from Butler himself.
 In the play he portrayed 14 different characters.

 In 2008, he appeared in the film Watercolors, in the role of Coach Brown, a swimming instructor in a high school.

 In 2012, he appeared in the ninth episode of the second season of IFC's comedy series Portlandia, playing himself.

 Television

-In September 2000, Louganis appeared on Hollywood Squares as a member of famous Olympic gold medalists "Dream Team."
+In September 2000, Louganis appeared on Hollywood Squares as a member of the famous Olympic gold medalists "Dream Team."

 In 2013, Louganis was Dive Master in the celebrity diving show Splash on ABC, and a diving judge on Celebrity Splash! on Channel 7 in Australia.

 In 2020, he was a diving judge on the second season of the ABC show Holey Moley.